-Flu season is right around the corner and those who have abused drugs and alcohol should pay extra attention to their health.
+When the body's immune system is deficient and a person abuses drugs or alcohol, there is a significant added risk of contracting immune system based diseases.
 Substances are known to weaken the immune system and alcohol abuse on its own can cause malnutrition by blocking the liver’s ability to store important vitamins.
 A person’s white blood cells can also drop from using or drinking, making it harder for the body to fight off illnesses.
 All of this puts those in active addiction at a higher risk of contracting the common cold, pneumonia or other respiratory infections.

 If your body’s been broken down by alcohol or substances, here are 7 things that can improve or maintain your immune system before the winter season strikes and you’re stuck in bed with the sniffles.

 It should come as no surprise that sleep is vital to overall well-being.
 Sleep deprivation not only makes the body more susceptible to catching colds and the flu, but it is also a big influencer on a person’s mood, an area that is particularly fragile for those in early recovery.
 Sleepiness is also a reason many people turn to drugs or alcohol so getting the suggested amount of 7 to 8 hours will help you protect both your body and mind from danger.

 Consistent, good nourishment is important for daily health.
 Making beneficial food choices on a regular basis is one of the best ways to maintain immune system health.
 A nutritious diet should be high in fruits, vegetables, and whole grains, and low in saturated fat.
 For example, citrus fruits (oranges, tangerines, tomatoes, etc.) contain Vitamin C, which assists in boosting the body’s natural defense mechanisms.

 A steady exercise regimen contributes to overall good health.
 Even more directly, exercise contributes to a strong immune system by supporting good circulation, which allows white blood cells to move through the body more freely and do their job more efficiently.